2nd and King station

 2nd and King station is a Muni Metro light rail station located in the median of King Street near Second Street in the China Basin neighborhood of San Francisco, California.
-It is adjacent to Oracle Park.
-Muni Metro trains use a high-level island platform, while historic streetcars use a pair of side platforms just to the south.
+It is adjacent to Oracle Park, the home of the San Francisco Giants of Major League Baseball.

+The station has both a high-level island platform for Muni Metro trains, and a pair of low-level side platforms at the south end of the station for historic streetcars, which are not in use as of 2026.